Emeka-Chukwu/Emeka-Chukwu/README.md

 - 🌱 I’m currently learning and building to become a senior golang system software engineer ...
 - 👯 I’m looking to collaborate on system designs  ...
 - 📫 How to reach me - chukwuemekapascal123@gmail.com
-- Tools i have worked with:  I have used RabbitMQ, Docker, Kubernetes, Sentry.
+- I have used RabbitMQ, Docker, Kubernetes, Sentry.
 💞️ I’m a seasoned golang developer.

 <!--